om-13/Lab-5/README.md

 Running above code and reviewing import errors:

 ### Error 2:
-Finding indentation error:
+Detecting and correcting indentation error:

 ### Error 3:
-Finding syntax error:
+Detecting and correcting syntax error:

 ### Error 4:
-Finding syntax error:
+Detecting and correcting syntax error:

 ### Error 5:
+Detecting and correcting syntax error:

+### Error 6:
+Detecting and correcting name not defined error:

+### Error 7:

+### Error 8:
-Removing the attr-defined error by importing the student_form with correct file name.
+Detecting and correcting the attr-defined error by importing the form with correct attribute name: